AMReX-Codes/amrex/Docs/source/running_cpp/parameters.rst

     Temporal chirp at focus.
     See definition in Akturk et al., Opt Express, vol 12, no 19 (2014).

+* ``<laser_name>.do_continuous_injection`` (`int`) optional (default `0`).
+    Whether or not to use continuous injection (`0` or not `0`).
+    If the antenna starts outside of the simulation domain but enters it at some point (due to moving window or moving antenna in the boosted frame), use this so that the laser antenna is injected when it reaches the box boundary.
+Currently only works if boost direction, laser direction and moving window are all in the `z` direction.

 * ``warpx.num_mirrors`` (`int`) optional (default `0`)
     Users can input perfect mirror condition inside the simulation domain.
     The number of mirrors is given by ``warpx.num_mirrors``.
 The mirrors are